Fernando Velasco (American football): Pittsburgh Steelers

 After becoming a free agent after the 2012 season, he remained on the free agent market until Maurkice Pouncey of the Pittsburgh Steelers went down with a torn ACL in Week 1 of the regular season.
 After coming in and replacing Pouncey at Center, Velasco went down with an achilles tendon injury during a Thursday Night Football game against the Baltimore Ravens.
 He would be placed on injured reserved, being another lineman lost for the injury plagued Steelers 2013 season.
 He recorded 11 starts for the team that season and would become a free agent at the end of the season.

-Carolina Panthers
+Carolina Panthers (first stint)

 In July 2014, the Carolina Panthers announced the signing of Fernando Velasco.
 He would finally return to wearing his college number of 75 and would play Guard for the Panthers.
 Velasco would play both left guard and right guard for the Panthers, starting 7 games and playing in 13.